robamu-org/tcpip-demo/README.md

 # TCP/IP demo application

 Test application including a TCP client and server.
-Planned for various programming languages, operating systems and IDEs.
+Implemented for various programming languages, operating systems and IDEs.
+Applications can generally be configured to run server or client only.

 # C++